 Missouri law does not give adult adoptees unrestricted access to their own original birth certificates.
-A new law, currently being implemented, allows access to an original birth certificate beginning January 1, 2018, under certain conditions and for adoptees born after 1941.
-Adoptees born prior to 1941 may already request their own original birth certificates under the new law.
+A new law, effective January 1, 2018, provides access to an original birth certificate subject to significant restrictions, including birthparent vetoes and redactions.

-No matter the adoptee’s date of birth, however, a birth parent may prohibit access to an adoptee’s original birth certificate by filing a “contact preference form” that says “I prefer not to be contacted.”
+Under the new law, adoptees who are 18 years of age or older may request the original birth certificate.
+A birthparent, however, may prohibit access to an adoptee’s original birth certificate by filing a corrupt “contact preference form” that says “I prefer not to be contacted.”
 Depending on whether one or two parents are listed on the original birth certificate, the OBC is either withheld entirely from the adoptee or identifying information is redacted.
-In addition, under current regulations adopted by the Missouri Department of Health and Senior Services, identifying information on the OBC is also redacted if a parent requests contact only through an intermediary.
+In addition, under regulations adopted by the Missouri Department of Health and Senior Services, identifying information on the OBC is also redacted if a parent requests contact through an intermediary.
 It is unclear if this regulation will be challenged, as no provision in the current law allows for redaction in such circumstances.

 Missouri law also creates zombie vetoes—that is, a birth parent’s disclosure veto extends beyond the parent’s death and will continue to prohibit the release of an original birth certificate to the adoptee.